feliperohdee/graphql-lazy-executor/README.md

 # Small Orange GraphQL Lazy Executor

-This executor pre validate and parse the query and returns a function which once executed, it returns an RxJS Observable with the result.
+This executor pre validate and parse the query and returns a function which once executed, it returns a RxJS Observable with the result.
 Useful in high performance scenarios, once the query can be pre validated and parsed, and postpone the execution.

 ## Api
 		lazyExecutor(